Technigo/project-happy-thoughts/README.md

 # Happy Thoughts React Project

 This is my very own mini-twitter with 100% less negativity and no US presidents using it.
 Here you can write your own posts, like and read other peoples happy thoughts.
-Everything you post will be added to my own API and databae.
+Everything you post will be added to my own API and database that I have built in node.js using MongoDB.

 The project is built with both frontend and backend.